Preventing Overheating in Eco Homes

 4. Incorporate Thermal Mass

-Lightweight timber structures, while great for sustainability, heat up quickly.
+Lightweight timber structures, while great from a sustainability perspective, heat up quickly.
 By integrating materials with thermal mass, such as exposed stone, concrete, or clay plasters, you create a natural heat buffer.
 These materials absorb warmth during the day and release it slowly at night, especially effective when paired with nighttime ventilation.

 Hand-drawn site plan illustrating summer and winter sun paths in relation to building layout, with AM, Noon, and PM sun positions marked to inform passive solar design and shading strategies.